Big-Life-Lab/PHES-ODM/metadata.md

   - `crA`:   Viral copies/copies crAssphage
   - `other`: Other measurement of viral copies.
 Also add `sampleUnitOther`.
 - **sampleUnitOther**: Description for other type of SARS-CoV-2 measurement unit.
 See `sampleUnit`.
+- **measureType**: Statistical measures used to report the sample units of Ct/Cq, unless otherwise stated.
+Each measureType has a corresponding value (measureValue).
-- **sampleMean**: Sample mean Ct/Cq.
+  - `sampleMean`: Sample mean
-- **sampleVariance**: Sample variance Ct/Cq.
+  - `sampleSD`: Sample standard deviation
-- **sampleMeanNormal**: Sample mean normalizing Ct/Cq.
+  - `sampleMeanNormal`: Sample mean, normalized
-- **sampleVarianceNormal**: Sample variance normalizing Ct/Cq.
+  - `sampleSDNormal`: Sample standard deviation, normalized
+  - `sampleOther`: Other measures
+- **measureValue**: Value of measureType.

 ## Site (wastewater_site.csv) <span id="site"><span>

-Site of SARS-CoV-2 wastewater sampling, including how the sample was collected and stored.
+The site of SARS-CoV-2 wastewater sampling, including how the sample was collected and stored.
 Each SARS-CoV-2 test result corresponds to one site.

-- **siteID**:	Unique identifier for the location where wastewater sample was taken. `locationID` is the same in `wastewater_covid-19.csv`.
-(Primary Key)
+- **siteID**:	(Primary Key) Unique identifier for the location where wastewater sample was taken. `locationID` is the same in `wastewater_covid-19.csv`.
+This identification can be linked to other covid-19 case information.
 - **siteName**:	Name corresponding to `siteID`.
 Location name could be a treatment plant, campus, institution or sewer location, etc.
 - **siteDescription**: Description of wastewater site (city, building, street, etc., to identify location sampled).
 - **laboratoryID**: Unique identification of laboratory that is perform testing at the site.
 - **siteType**: Type of sample collected at site.